yanzhenjie/Album/README.md

 # Album
-`Album` is an Material Design Style open source album, support internationalization, support for international expansion; main function modules: select image and video, take picture, record video, gallery.
+Album is a MaterialDesign-style album, support internationalization, support for international expansion; main function modules: select image and video, take picture, record video, gallery.

 <image src="./image/logo.png"/>

 [中文文档](./README-CN.md)

 # Feature
-1. Stream Api.
+1. Stream Api, support labmda.
 2. Select Image, selecte video, select a mix of pictures and videos, all support single-select mode and multi-select mode.
 3. The camera function to support taking pictures and recording video, and support for use in the album's item.
 4. Gallery, support for zoom, support for browsing local images with network images, or a mix of local images and network images.